Gamify-IT/docs/dev-manuals/services/overworld/world-loaders.md

 ## How to create a world loader

-To add a new part of the world, you need to [create it first](create-new-world.md), [move it at the right place](set-up-area.md) and then set up the loading and unloading.
+To add a new part of the world, you need to [create it](create-new-world.md), [move it to the right place](set-up-area.md) and set up the loading and unloading.
 To do that, do the following:

 1. Open the scene, in which the scene transition should be